durkes/11ty-foundation-starter/README.md

 ## Setup

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
-2. Open a command prompt or terminal
+2. Open a command prompt or terminal.
-3. Navigate to the cloned repository's directory
+3. Navigate to the cloned repository's directory.
 4. Run the setup script:

 ```
 ./setup.bat
 ```